 Mix 1 cup of soda ash in a bucket with 1 gallon (4 liters) of water and stir until dissolved.
 Submerge the laundered fabric and let soak for about half an hour.
 This stuff burns the sinuses, so use a dust mask and gloves!

 Meanwhile, set up a basin with a cookie rack propped up on some empty water bottles – or anything to keep it up.
 You want enough room underneath the dry rack so that when the ice melts and the basin is filled with water, the fabric doesn’t sit or dip into the dye bath that’s created.

-Remove the fabric from the soda ash, wring out the soda ash solution, and scrunch it up, as randomly as possible.
+Remove the fabric from the soda ash, wring out the fabric, and scrunch it up, as randomly as possible.
 Place it on the cooling rack and cover with ice.
-(Save the dissolved soda ash for future projects.)
+(Save the dissolved soda ash solution for future projects.)